Early Cardiac Care Giver

-Mercy Health Partners provides the Early Cardiac Care Giver program to help people recognize the early warning signs of a heart attack and respond more quickly.
+Mercy Health Muskegon provides the Early Cardiac Care Giver program to help people recognize the early warning signs of a heart attack and respond more quickly.
 Those trained in this program can identify signs in themselves and others, friends, loved ones or co-workers.
 They also learn how to help others seek prompt medical attention.

-Mercy Health Partners has developed a complete chest pain service to provide a full-service approach to cardiac care in the emergency room, Through diagnostic testing, treatment and patient education, heart attack victims can receive the highest quality care.
+Mercy Health Muskegon has developed a complete chest pain service to provide a full-service approach to cardiac care in the emergency room, Through diagnostic testing, treatment and patient education, heart attack victims can receive the highest quality care.